puppetlabs/puppetlabs-sqlserver/spec/README.md

 ## Overview

 The sqlserver module is tested at the unit and acceptance level.
 Those tests are found in the spec/unit and spec/acceptance directory respectively.
-Acceptance level tests are run using either a master and agent setup or just an aget.
+Acceptance level tests are run using either a server and agent setup or just an aget.
 This is accomplished via use of testmode-switcher technology.
 The module's tests also utilize test-tiers.

 ## Running Module Tests
 This section will instruct you on how to run the unit and acceptance tests.